 For students who are matriculated in degree programs at Villanova University and who seek to transfer courses taken at another university: (1) No course may be taken at another institution, domestic or foreign, for transfer of credit back to Villanova without pre-approval by the Dean of the student's college or his/her designee.
-(2) Villanova will not pre-approve courses for students who will be on a University leave of absence when they enroll in such courses.
+(2) Villanova will not pre-approve courses, or transfer credits back to Villanova, for students who will be on a University leave of absence when they enroll in such courses.
+Effective for summer, 2006, students may not transfer back to Villanova the credits for courses taken during the summer at other colleges and universities if the same or comparable (for purposes of filling requirements) courses are available at Villanova in a distance education mode during the summer.